Pontaaaa/PC-Solutions/README.md

 ### Existing Features

-- **About Us** Small section of quick information to be informed about the website.
+- **About Us** Section of text about us.
+Bringing up Our Story, Our Approach as well as the Help section.
 - **Common Solutions** Information about the most common solutions, for both software and hardware issues.
-- **Contact Us** Email submition form, in case more informational help is required.
+- **Contact Us** Our Email submition form, if more assistance is required.

+### Features Left to Implement

+- **Photo Gallery**: Gallery of photos for further instructions.
+- **Upload Photo**: Feature to upload a photo along with your Email.

 ## Technologies Used